 By following a few simple rules, group rides become more fun, less dangerous, and more effective cycling for everyone!

 This is general info based on the commonly accepted etiquette.
-You will find that when participating in a big ride like one of the Cycle Oregon experiences, you’ll be glad to know these guidelines so you can be a good steward of the road.
+You will find that when participating in a big ride experiences, you’ll be glad to know these guidelines so you can be a good steward of the road.

 Be sure to check with the ride to see if they have additional guidelines, too.
 If it’s a club/group ride, simply ask, “Is there anything about your riding style I should know?”
-If it’s a supported ride like Cycle Oregon, check their guidelines.
-For safety reasons, they may restrict the number of people who can be in a pace line (Cycle Oregon does).
+If it’s a supported ride, check their guidelines.
+For safety reasons, they may restrict the number of people who can be in a pace line.

 Rule #1: Be a good guest.